 Skinny Fettuccine Alfredo

-This lightened-up Alfredo sauce tastes just as creamy and decadent as the real deal, but is much lower in fat!
-Skinny Fettuccine Alfredo is a twist on a classic comfort food without all of the guilt!
+This lightened-up, "Skinny" Fettuccine Alfredo tastes just as creamy and decadent as the real deal, but is lower in fat and calories than the decadent traditional version.

 5 from 1 vote